 In the dining area, a custom white oak dining table is surrounded by motorcycle leather–covered chairs.
 “I loved the rocker vibe of the leather.
 It contrasts with the floors and grounds that area, plus it is very forgiving,” says the designer.
 “I like to mix modern with vintage.
 It gives a more lived-in feel, and it allows the client to add on after we have gone so pieces fit right into what we have created.”

 Perhaps the ultimate luxury, though, is that the couple can fit a giant tree in the barn at Christmastime.
 Ricci added her signature minimalist chic touch to decorating the barn for the holidays.
 “We like to keep everything fresh: wreaths and flowers.
 I stay classic and then alternate my bow style and color year to year,” she explains.
 “I love exterior hurricane lanterns with simple white lights.
 I want guests to smell the holidays when they enter the house: lots of paper whites and a balsam and cedar fragrant candle gives an extra blast of holiday on arrival.”
 Here, Ricci placed tons of lights on the tree and went earthy and chic with gold, bronze and mixed metals.
 She adds, “There is no way this tree could fit in their main house, so they loved this.
 It’s the perfect setting for a family holiday.”

-A version of this article appeared in the December 2019 issue of CTC&G (Connecticut Cottages & Gardens) with the headline: Merry + Bright.
+The print version of this article appeared with the headline: Merry + Bright.